SciML/DiffEqDocs.jl/docs/src/solvers/dde_solve.md

   to true.
 If lags can grow or some lags are undeclared this may need to be set to false since it might impact the quality of the solution otherwise.

-- `initial_order` - Order of discontinuity at the initial time point.
-Defaults to 0 if the evaluation of the history function at the initial time point does not equal the initial state, and 1 otherwise.

 - `discontinuity_interp_points` - Number of interpolation points used to track discontinuities arising from dependent delays.
 Defaults to 10.
 Only relevant if dependent delays are declared.